 Kymera Therapeutics, Inc. and Kymera Orion, LLC are taxed as C-corporations for federal income tax purposes and file separate corporate income tax returns from the former LLC entity.
 On November 1, 2018, Kymera Therapeutics LLC was dissolved and a final return was filed for that period.
 Subsequent to this internal restructuring, Kymera Therapeutics, Inc. became the 100% owner of the outstanding shares of Kymera Orion, LLC, and an election to file a consolidated tax return was made as of this date.
 Income taxes for Kymera Therapeutics, Inc. are recorded in accordance with FASB Accounting Standards Codification Topic 740, Income Taxes ("ASC 740"), which provides for deferred taxes using an asset and liability approach.
-Under this method, deferred income tax assets and liabilities are recognized based on future income tax consequences attributable to differences between the financial statement carrying amount of existing assets and liabilities, and their respective income tax basis.
-Deferred income tax assets and liabilities are measured using enacted income tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+Under this method, deferred income tax assets and liabilities are recognized based on future income tax basis.
+Deferred income tax assets and liabilities, and their respective income tax basis.
+Deferred income tax retes are expected to be recovered or settled.
 The effect of changes in income tax rates on deferred income tax assets and liabilities is recognized as income or expense in the period that a valuation allowance for any income tax benefits of which future realization is not more likely than not.